ai/autoprefixer-rails/README.md

 ```

 Autoprefixer uses a database with current browser statistics
-and properties support to add prefixes automatically, using the Asset Pipeline:
+and properties support to add vendor-prefixes automatically using the Asset Pipeline:

 ```css
 a {